MichaelFBA/ssr/readme.md

 # Web Components + Shadow Dom SSR

 MVP demo server side rendering of web components and shadow dom using headless chrome.
+Using [esm](https://github.com/standard-things/esm) so we can import / export ALL THE THINGS in node

 ### Todo